u0966537/Data-Structures/README.md

 Implement mergesort and quicksort, and perform experiements to see which of these two sorting algorithms has the fastest running times for Java ArrayList.
 ## Stacks
 Create a generic stack class so that it may be used to solve other problems.
 The stack class will need to be backed by a generic storage data structure, like an array or a linked list.
 How do we decide which to use?
 We'll implement a stack backed by a singly linked list and compare it to the stack backed by an array.
+## Binary Search Trees
+Implement a BST of generically-typed items.
+The implementation should include a class to represent a binary tree node and a class to represent a BST (a collection of binary tree nodes).
+## PacMan!
+Represent the maze as a graph and perform a breadth-first search from Pacman's starting point.